 It can be easy to want to avoid these appointments, especially if you are worried about the results.
 It is important to push yourself to go as this is where you will get valuable information to help you understand how to control your condition.
 You can turn things around, the first and hardest step is facing it.
 Once you have done that, you are already past one of the toughest hurdles.

 Step ten: Find and join a local group or online group for diabetes support

 It is wonderful to have people to turn to who truly understand what you are going through.
-So, seek out your local groups or facebook groups.
-Alternatively, you can join the Diabetes and Me facebook group which is growing daily.
+So, seek out your local groups or Facebook groups.